GHz detection rates and dynamic photon-number resolution with superconducting nanowire arrays: Results and Discussion

-The thermal crosstalk probability is a function of the spatial separation between the pixels, the bias current, and the kinetic inductance ($L_k$) of the pixels.
-The value of the kinetic inductance determines the amount of heat that is deposited on the nanowire since, together with the resistance of the hotspot ($R_{hs}$), it imposes a time constant ($\tau = L_k/R_{hs}$) on the process for the current leaving the pixel and going to the readout electronics.
+The thermal crosstalk probability in adjacent nanowires is a function of their spatial separation, bias current, and kinetic inductance ($L_k$).
+The value of $L_k$ determines the amount of heat that is generated by the nanowire since, together with $R_{hs}$, it imposes a time constant ($\tau = L_k/R_{hs}$) on the process for the current leaving the pixel and going to the readout electronics.
 As a consequence, the thermal crosstalk probability is also impacted by the current flowing in each pixel, which can result in a non-uniform crosstalk distribution among the pixels (as shown in Fig.~\ref{fig:crosstalk}(b)).

-We studied the dependence of the thermal crosstalk with respect to the kinetic inductance and bias current of the pixels in different interleaved geometries, while the width of the nanowires and their separation fixed to \SI{100}{\nm} (see Fig.~\ref{fig:crosstalk}(c)).
-The kinetic inductance was varied by fabricating detectors with the same total area, but different numbers of pixels, hence the more pixels, the shorter their individual length.
-Measurements were taken with the pixels biased at three different $I_b/I_{sw}$ ratios.
-For the 14-pixel SNSPD design presented in this work, we obtained thermal crosstalk probabilities between adjacent pixels below 0.5\% when biasing the pixels at $0.95\cdot I_{sw}$ and below $10^{-3}$\% by reducing the bias current to $0.9\cdot I_{sw}$, which translates to a total crosstalk probability for the entire array of $\sim0.015\%$.
-This represents an optimal biasing point for the array, since we can preserve high efficiency, \textit{i.e.}~operate the detectors on the plateau region, while minimizing the thermal crosstalk.
+We study the dependence of the thermal crosstalk with respect to $L_k$ and bias current of the pixels in different interleaved geometries, with the width of the nanowires and their separation fixed to \SI{100}{\nm} (see Fig.~\ref{fig:crosstalk}(c)).
+The $L_k$ is varied by fabricating detectors with the same total area, but different numbers of pixels, hence the more pixels, the shorter their individual length.
+Measurements are taken with the pixels biased at three different $I_b/I_{sw}$ ratios.
+For the 14-pixel SNSPD design presented in this work, we obtain thermal crosstalk probabilities between adjacent pixels below 0.5\% when biasing the pixels at $0.95\cdot I_{sw}$ and, when reducing the bias current to $0.9\cdot I_{sw}$, the thermal crosstalk probability between adjacent pixels drops to below $10^{-3}$\%.
+Multiplying this value by the total number of combinations of adjacent nanowires, gives a crosstalk probability for the entire array of $\sim0.015\%$.
+Thus, we conclude that a bias current of $0.9\cdot I_{sw}$ for each pixel represents an optimal biasing point for the array, since we can preserve high efficiency, \textit{i.e.}~operate the pixels on the plateau region, while minimizing the thermal crosstalk probability.